Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 A Reflection Prompt to Tend This Week

-Before you move on, before you go to the next thing, we want to leave you with something to sit with.
+Before you move on, before you go to the next thing, I want to leave you with something to sit with.

 Not an assignment.
 Not a checklist.
 A question.